Groundhog Day and Some Movies With a Similar Premise

 When Phil, the reporter not the groundhog, wakes up the next morning he finds it is still February 2nd.
 He finds every day he wakes up to February 2nd.
 He even commits suicide by driving off a cliff only to find he wakes up to February 2nd.
 Before the climax it is revealed he has lived Groundhog Day many more times than is depicted in the movies.
 He relives February 2nd so many times he knows many things about what will happen and about the people in the area.
 He eventually figures out he has to find out how to love and commit to a relationship.

 This is a science fiction movie.
 It is set in the present, 1993.
 Barry Thomas (Jonathan Silverman) is an office worker.
 He is handsome but not a very good office worker.
 He comes in late for work.
 His supervisor (Cheryl Anderson) points out his tardiness and hints she only puts up with him because of his looks.
 Barry has a crush on Dr. Lisa Fredricks (Helen Slater).
 They never met and as a Physicist she is clearly out of his league.
 In the afternoon Barry sees Dr. Fredricks gunned down in a drive-by shooting.
 His terrible day ends with him getting an electrical shock at midnight.
 He wakes up the next day and goes to work.
 He notices this day is playing out the same as the previous day.
 When he sees Dr. Fredricks alive he realizes he is living the same day over again.
 He tells the police about the impending murder.
 At midnight Dr. Fredricks is in the morgue and Barry is in jail.
 The next time around the day ends with Dr. Fredricks alive and in bed with Barry.
 When he repeats the day and makes contact with Dr. Fredricks she soon figures out on the previous iteration of the day Barry “got lucky”.
 Barry is quick to point out she also “got lucky.”
 The “time bounce” is a physics experiment, which she opposed, gone awry.
 She explained the electric shock he received at the experiment’s exact time is what makes him conscious of the “time bounce”.
 Barry lives through the day many more times.
 This includes a time where he dies in a traffic accident.
 In the process Dr. Fredericks and Barry fall in love.
+Unlike "Groundhog Day", falling in love is irrelevant to solving the problem of the "time bounce".
+The physics experiment that caused the "time bounce" must never take place.

 This 2009 move is a horror fantasy.
 The movie’s title alludes to the Bermuda Triangle.
 According to legend strange things happen in this area of the Atlantic Ocean and many ships and planes have disappeared without a trace.
 The movie begins with a group of people going out on a yacht.
 They find and board a deserted merchant ship.
 Strange things happen and the characters are killed off one at a time.
 This “normal” horror story takes an unusual turn after the characters are all killed.
 The story resets.
 The characters re-board the ghost ship.
 One of the characters, Jess (Melissa George), figures out when all her companions die the reality resets and there is a chance to set things to right.
 Jess quickly concludes the chance to reset will happen quicker if she kills her companions.
 While she is killing her companions it becomes obvious she and her companions have gone through this ordeal countless times before.
 When she kills her companions and makes her way back to the time before she and her companions set sail all seems right.
 Then it’s revealed the situation was a wheel within a wheel.[i]